What Is an HOA Transfer Fee and Who Pays It?

 State Restrictions

 - •Federal guidance from the Federal Housing Finance Agency (FHFA) prohibits Fannie Mae and Freddie Mac from purchasing loans on properties subject to private transfer fee covenants.
-However, HOA transfer fees paid to the association are generally exempt from this restriction.
+HOA transfer fees paid to the association are generally exempt from this restriction.

 The Debate